Sean Rickman: Early life

 Sean Rickman was born in Georgetown, Washington, D.C., into a musical family.
 His father, Phil Upchurch, worked as a guitarist and bassist with Michael Jackson, Quincy Jones, B.B.
 King, George Benson, Curtis Mayfield, Cannonball Adderley, John Lee Hooker, Grover Washington Jr., Lenny Breau, and Dizzy Gillespie.
 His mother, Renee Morris is a singer who played Mary Magdalene in Jesus Christ Superstar by Andrew Lloyd Webber.
 His uncle, Joseph Morris, was a drummer with the Ohio University marching band who inspired Rickman's stick grip.
 Another uncle, Wayne Morris, was a DJ, who exposed him to a record collection without the bounds of genre.
 Rickman also enjoyed the work of Al Green and Funkadelic at an early age.
 Rickman exhibited innate musical abilities and was considered a musical prodigy with a remarkable sense of meter.
-Surrounded by the musical influence of his family, he is said to have begun playing drums around age 1, as he began to learn to walk.
+Surrounded by the musical influence of his family, he is said to have begun playing drums around age one, as he began to learn to walk.
 Throughout primary school and high school, Sean excelled as a musician both intramurally and extramurally.
-He attended Montgomery College in Rockville, Md. in 1988.
+He attended Montgomery College in Rockville, Maryland, in 1988.
 Taking a jazz improvisation class.